A yearly observance encouraging heartfelt mail to brighten an elder’s day and ease isolation

 Spread the word: Use #LetterToAnElderDay on social media to inspire others.

 Sponsor this year’s holiday: Reach out with your organization’s interest and budget!
-We’re still looking for this year’s exclusive sponsor.
+We’re still looking for our next exclusive sponsor.